GSA/Section508.gov/_pages/training/2018-05-08-tools-coordinator-listing.md

 If your agency doesn't have a designated Section 508 PM, contact your agency CIO office for assistance.
 To update this list, please email us at <section.508@gsa.gov> with the Section 508 PM's name, phone number and email address.

 <fieldset style="border-radius:5px;"><legend>&nbsp;<strong>Agency Action</strong>&nbsp;</legend>
-As per <a href="https://www.whitehouse.gov/wp-content/uploads/2023/12/M-24-08-Strengthening-Digital-Accessibility-and-the-Management-of-Section-508-of-the-Rehabilitation-Act.pdf" target="_blank">Strengthening Digital Accessibility and the Management of Section 508 of the Rehabilitation Act (M-24-08)</a> agencies are required to report to OMB the name and contact information of the agency-wide Section 508 Program Manager.
+<p>Per <a href="https://www.whitehouse.gov/wp-content/uploads/2023/12/M-24-08-Strengthening-Digital-Accessibility-and-the-Management-of-Section-508-of-the-Rehabilitation-Act.pdf" target="_blank">Strengthening Digital Accessibility and the Management of Section 508 of the Rehabilitation Act (M-24-08)</a>, agencies are required to report to OMB the name and contact information of the agency-wide Section 508 Program Manager.
 Please complete and submit the following online form to respond to this action.
 <br><br>
-<button type="button" class="usa-button" onclick="location.href='https://feedback.gsa.gov/jfe/form/SV_ehBggwQIBSXfOAu'">Report Agency-wide Section 508 Program Manager</button>
+<button type="button" class="usa-button" onclick="location.href='https://feedback.gsa.gov/jfe/form/SV_ehBggwQIBSXfOAu'">Report Agency-wide Section 508 Program Manager</button></p>
 </fieldset>

 ## Departments and CFO Act Agencies